nickcox/cd-extras/readme.md

 [C:\Windows]> _
 ```

-This syntax also provides tab completion into ancestor directories.
+The multi-dot syntax also provides tab completion into ancestor directories.

 ```sh